dheeraj-326/armada-golang-eval/README.md

 ## Dos and Donts
 * This is an open book test and feel free to Google or lookup any language or library references.
 * You are allowed to use any libraries except ready made embedded databases (which makes this exercise pointless)
-* ChatGPT and other GenAI tools cannot be used.
+* ChatGPT and other GenAI tools cannot be used except as references for languagee nuances or library references.
+Copy pasting of code from anywhere is not allowed unless you are able to explain exactly what it does.